Corneacare Logo

 Because the environmental factors present in the workplace can affect dry eye, we are happy to join others in bringing attention to eye health in the workplace.
 Not only can good eye hygiene and safety practices prevent blindness long term, but they contribute to an overall eye wellness plan to help employees enjoy their time at work and stay productive.

 We all know the feeling of having tired, dry and burning eyes after staring at a screen for too long.
-With simple tips, you can alleviate the symptoms associated with eye strain and continue on with your important work.
+With simple tips, you can alleviate the symptoms associated with eye strain and continue with your important work.

 Indoor conditions affecting dry eye disease

 Even more, it’s important to bring attention to serious hazards in the workplace that can lead to severe eye injuries.
 The first step in preventing eye injury and maintaining your eye health is being aware of the environment in which you work.
-Educated yourself about proper eye protection and when to seek medical attention.
+Educate yourself about proper eye protection and when to seek medical attention.

 Work-related Eye Injuries